maxboeck/mxb/src/posts/theme-switcher/2020-04-29-color-theme-switcher.md

 When somebody switches themes, we'll take the theme id and set is as the `data-theme` attribute on the document.
 That will trigger the corresponding selector in our `theme.css` file, and the chosen color scheme will be applied.

-Since we want the theme to persist, even when the user reloads the page or navigates away, we'll save the selected id in `localStorage`.
+Since we want the theme to persist even when the user reloads the page or navigates away, we'll save the selected id in `localStorage`.

 ```js
 setTheme(id) {